 Chesapeake is a relatively large city located in the state of Virginia.
 With a population of 235,429 people and 41 constituent neighborhoods, Chesapeake is the third largest community in Virginia.

-Unlike some cities, Chesapeake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chesapeake are a mix of both white- and blue-collar jobs.
+Chesapeake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chesapeake is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Chesapeake who work in office and administrative support (14.47%), sales jobs (10.77%), and management occupations (10.29%).

 Also of interest is that Chesapeake has more people living here who work in computers and math than 95% of the places in the US.